dsolesvik/library/docs/pilots/index.md

   title: Welcome Pilots!

 ---
-In this section, pilots will find all the relevant information they need for their flights to and from our airports!
+Welcome to the Pilots section of our library!
+Here, you will find all the resources you need to operate within our airports.
+Please note that this section is still under active development, and some aerodrome data may not yet be available.

 !!!
 Warning